-Invasive diagnostic tests (CVS and amniocentesis) can tell you for certain if your baby has a chromosomal anomaly such as Down's syndrome.
+Invasive diagnostic tests (CVS and amniocentesis) can tell you for certain if your baby has a chromosomal condition.
 Screening tests cannot do this.
-They are called invasive procedures because they involve passing a very narrow needle into the body.
+They are called invasive procedures because they involve passing a very fine needle into the body.
 This means CVS and amniocentesis carry a small risk of miscarriage.

 Invasive diagnostic testing and twin pregnancies